tomhoule/homepage/content/post/intro.md

-After a little while digging into how to import mathlib (combination of using the right lean version in `leanpkg.toml`, learning the existence of `import` statements, and the right `leanpkg` invocations), _Note added later: use `leanproject` instead if you want to avoid compiling mathlib, it is very time-consuming_.
-I realize working with fields won't let you use convenient numeric notations.
+After a little while digging into how to import mathlib (combination of using the right lean version in `leanpkg.toml`, learning the existence of `import` statements, and the right `leanpkg` invocations — _Note added later: use `leanproject` instead if you want to avoid compiling mathlib, it is very time-consuming_), I realize working with fields won't let you use convenient numeric notations.
 I try real numbers — appropriately located at `data.real.basic` in mathlib — only to realize that reflexivity doesn't work for things as simple as `5 - 3 = 2`.
 Looking at the source for the `data.real.basic`